Minimal model (physics)

 In theoretical physics, a minimal model or Virasoro minimal model is a two-dimensional conformal field theory whose spectrum is built from finitely many irreducible representations of the Virasoro algebra.

-Minimal models have been classified and solved, and found to obey an ADE classification.
+Minimal models have been classified, giving rise to an ADE classification.
+Most minimal models have been solved, i.e. their 3-point structure constants have been computed analytically.

 The term minimal model can also refer to a rational CFT based on an algebra that is larger than the Virasoro algebra, such as a W-algebra.